surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/host03-sample.md

         // using the display formatter.
 To do this we run
         // a second pipeline passing in the error record.
         // The runtime will bind this to the $input variable
-        // which is why $input is being piped to out-default executeHelper("$input | out-default", rte.ErrorRecord);
+        // which is why $input is being piped to Out-Default executeHelper("$input | Out-Default", rte.ErrorRecord);
       }
     }